Betalabs/engine-phpsdk/README.md

 <img src="https://app.buddy.works/betalabs/engine-phpsdk/pipelines/pipeline/59763/badge.svg?token=7694a41867a494d5be5dd61a675f7e43fc18c053ab9c6091a392ce111cd03de5" alt="Buddy Status"/>
 </p>

 This package is a helper to integrate with Engine.
-It is possible to dispatch requests and set up listeners to process Engine requests.
+The documentation for integration can be found <a href="https://betalabs.atlassian.net/wiki/spaces/APPS/overview" target="_blank">here</a>.

 ## Request